jonziefle/fullstackopen/part2/README.md

 * https://fullstackopen.com/en/part2/rendering_a_collection_modules#exercises-2-1-2-5

 ### **2.6-2.11, 2.15-2.20: Phonebook**
-Create a simple phonebook, giving the user the ability to add newn numbers and filter existing numbers.
+Create a simple phonebook, giving the user the ability to add new numbers and filter existing numbers.
 * https://fullstackopen.com/en/part2/forms#exercises-2-6-2-10

 Update the phonebook to store data on the server.